DustyDogCodex/Odin_LandingPage/README.md

 Completed Project Update!

 Finished the landing page!
 Used placeholders for the small images in the random information section.
-The webiste is flexible and should work and display well on a variety of display sizes.
+The website is responsive and will display well on a variety of display sizes.
 Did not add responsiveness for mobile since the project didn't call for it.

 The finished project looks like a fantastic landing page for a small business or a single page application.
 There is space to add more text and images, as well as a small section for customer testimonials/reviews.